atbcb/usab-uswds/webinars/_posts/2023-11-28-returning-to-the-office-accessible-hybrid-meetings.md

   either physical or virtual or a hybrid of both, there are novel issues facing federal accessibility specialists.
-This webinar will provide a review of the requirements for making the physical environment accessible under the Architectural Barriers Act (ABA) Accessibility Standards and the virtual environment accessible under Section 508.
+This webinar will provide a review of the requirements for making the physical environment accessible under the Architectural Barriers Act (ABA) and the virtual environment accessible under Section 508.
 Presenters will also offer recommendations and best practices, as well as identify available resources to maximize participation in the federal workspace, whether virtual, physical, or